Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 For the top items, we surveyed the basic patents in each drug, and the number of drugs by company nationality at the time of filing is shown in a pie chart (Figure 2).

 Compared to the 2017 survey, the U.S. had the highest number of drugs by nationality with 48, although the number of items decreased.
 Japan decreased by 2 items to 10, and although its ranking did not change, it came in second place with 10 items, along with Switzerland.
 The U.K. increased by two to nine, placing it alone in fourth place.
 Germany's ranking remained unchanged from last year with 7 products, although there was a change in the number of products since then.
-In addition, one product from Italy and one product from Australia entered the ranking this year.
+In addition, one product from Italy and one product from Australia were included in the ranking this year.

 In 2018, Italy and Australia were again ranked as the top generators of medicines.
 This brings the total number of top generators to 13 countries (Figure 3).